Davidenkos/TheFirstGame/README.md

   **You will need:**
   - One Arduino Uno Board
   - One MAX7219 Driver
+  - One 10 µF Electrolitic Capacitator
+  - One 104 pF Ceramic Capacitator
   - One 1388ASR 8x8 Matrix (also works with 1088AS)
   - One Button
   - One LCD Display (the game should be order should be able to run without itt)